evsantana/nttdata-developer-evaluation/README.md

 It is not necessary to run the `dotnet ef database update` command.

-PS: If necessary, change the PostgreSQL and MongoDB connection strings in the appsettings.json file.
+If necessary, change the PostgreSQL and MongoDB connection strings in the appsettings.json file.
 ![alt text](connection-string.jpg)

 ## Pagination, Sort and Filters